Solaris

 pessimism is rare even among highbrow literary fiction, but in the

-genre category where Lem made an uncomfortable home, it is still
+genre category where Lem made an uncomfortable home, it is

-inspired such mixed feelings among others in the field.
+has inspired such mixed feelings among others in the field.
 Yet

 readers should have no such qualms, and will do well to